jilong10/EFSubSystem/README.md

-# EF Subsystem
+# JellyBean - EF Subsystem

-EF Subsystem deploys units and send status update to CMO
+JellyBean deploys units and send status update to CMO

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software

 ```
 Node.JS